Vegan Jamaican Easter Spice Bun (with yeast)

 - Preheat the oven to 350°F (180°C).

 - Bake for 40 to 45 minutes on the center rack.
 When done, the bun should be brown on top and sound hollow when lightly tapped.
-If using a thermometer, the centre should be about 180°F to 190°F (82°C to 87°C).
+If using a thermometer, the center should be about 180°F to 190°F (82°C to 87°C).

 - Brush the bun with the glaze immediately when it comes out of the oven, then allow it to cool completely.
 It will shrink slightly and the crust will soften.